Table of Contents Show

-With all of the upheaval caused by the Covid pandemic, economic downturn, supply disruptions, and inflation, you may be wondering whether now is a good time to buy an NYC investment property?
+With the upheaval caused by the Covid pandemic, economic downturn, supply disruptions, and inflation, you may wonder whether now is a good time to buy an NYC investment property.
 Despite what you might think, there are excellent reasons for getting into the market now rather than later.
 Low-interest rates (with an expected rise right around the corner), a high vaccination rate, and pent-up demand are currently spurring an enormous boost in sales figures that show no sign of slowing down.

 Investors would do well to get in on the action now while they still can; we explain it below.

 Why are People Buying Now?Why are People Buying Now?